rrhew/rhew-lab/content/post/23-09-18-urap-fall23/index.md

 Genevieve (Gigi) Porter, Senior, Environmental Earth Science and French<br>
 Charlie Diaz, Sophomore, Environmental Earth Science and Marine Science<br>
 <p>
 These 5 new members were selected through the competitive Undergraduate Research Apprenticeship Program (URAP).
-We immediately started working on characterizing, calibrating, and fixing two laser based instruments to measure CO2, CH4, CO and H2O.
-We will soon be developing equipment to handle incubations of wetland soils, which will be used to study hydrologic regulation of trace gas emissions.
+They immediately started working on characterizing, calibrating, and fixing two laser based instruments to measure CO2, CH4, CO and H2O.
+They will soon be developing equipment to handle incubations of wetland soils, which will be used to study hydrologic regulation of trace gas emissions.
 <p>
 Front row (L to R): Taleen and Selena<br>
 Back row (L to R): Charlie, Tyler, Rob and Gigi